FALLACY 4:

 I hate him; therefore, he is a nobody.

-I know everything, thus what I don’t know is false.
+I know everything, therefore what I don’t know must be wrong.

 Interests, inflated egos and passions, are epistemological obstacles ingrained in human nature.

 (5) “Those who are in the right, and those who are in the wrong, with almost the same language make the same complaints and attribute to each other the same vices” (Id., p.
 271).
-From this empirical observation follows a recommendation to the wise and thoughtful, about how to properly advocate truth in a controversy.
+This empirical observation leads to a recommendation for the wise and thoughtful, about how to properly advocate the truth in a controversy.

-First Recommendation to the arguers: don’t start a debate before having “[thoroughly establish] the truth and justice of the cause which they maintain”.
+First recommendation, to the debaters: Do not begin a debate until you have “[thoroughly established] the truth and justice of the cause you are asserting.”

-Only when these rules have been correctly applied can one shift to a meta-discussion about the bad argumentative manners of the opponent.
-This of course presupposes that one can decide that the rules have been correctly applied.
+Only after these rules have been applied can one move on to a meta-discussion of the opponent’s poor argumentative tactics.
+Of course, this presupposes that one can decide whether the rules have been correctly applied.

 (7) “The spirit of debate”